 - I. Use the appropriate pipettors to add appropriate amount of buffer, NADP+, and IDH to the appropriate wells. - 2.
 Again use the "IDH (340 nm every 30 sec)" protocol on KCjunior to collect your data.
 Make sure to add the isocitrate at the plate reader, just before you start collecting your data. - 3.
 When the plate reader has finished all seven readings, print your results. - 4.
-Return to your station and organize your data by calculating averages of your triplicates (and subtracting the blanks) in the table below.
-Then create a graph in Excel and attach it to the next page of your lab notebook.
+Return to your station and organize your data in Excel in a similar manner as you did in Experiment I. Type in the raw triplicate data.
+Use Excel to calculate the averages absorbance values and corrected average absorbance values (with blanks subtracted).
+Create a single graph in Excel that includes a separate line for each experimental condition.
+Make sure all aspects of the graph are properly labeled within Excel, and make sure to include an appropriately descriptive title.
+Attach your graph (Graph 2A) to the next page of your lab notebook.
+Save the raw data file in your email or public shared folder.